 100 Years of Marine Corps Aviation

 In 2012 Marine Aviation celebrated 100 years of service.
-This research guide is designed to guide you through the rich history of the Corps' air service using select archival resources held by the Archives and Special Collections Branch, as well as select other military, scholarly, and public resources concerning Marine Corps aviation and aviation Marines, and their place within Marine Corps and aviation history.
+This research guide is designed to guide you through the rich history of the Corps' air service using select archival resources held by the Archives Branch of the Marine Corps History Division, as well as select other military, scholarly, and public resources concerning Marine Corps aviation and aviation Marines, and their place within Marine Corps and aviation history.

-Resources at the Library of the Marine Corps and the Archives and Special Collections Branch on Marine Corps aviation include, but are not limited to: articles, audio-visual materials, books, correspondence, maps, oral history interviews, photographs, and platoon books.
+Resources at the Library of the Marine Corps and the Archives Branch of the Marine Corps History Division on Marine Corps aviation include, but are not limited to: articles, audio-visual materials, books, correspondence, maps, oral history interviews, photographs, and platoon books.

 Marine Aviation - Then